A delicious graham cracker Bundt cake covered in a whipped milk chocolate ganache and toasted marshmallow.

 I was excited to use my Bundt Squared pan again and thought it would go really well with the theme — square like the graham crackers — ok, maybe a bit of a stretch there but nevertheless.
 I hadn’t used this pan since my Oreo Bundt Cake a few months ago and was happy to find an excuse dust it off.

 For the cake, I used a standard Bundt cake recipe but swapped half of the flour out for graham cracker crumbs.
-This worked so well, and I love the texture/flavour of this cake!
-Ryan says it might be his favourite ever, which is quite a bold statement.
+This worked so well, and I love the texture/flavor of this cake!
+Ryan says it might be his favorite ever, which is quite a bold statement.
 The cake is not overly sweet, which goes well with the super-sweet ganache and marshmallow.

 Thankfully, all of the ganache was perfectly delicious.
 I dumped all 3 cups of it into my KitchenAid with the whisk attachment, and whipped it up so it was lighter (and secretly so there was enough of it to spread over the Bundt).
 I had extra chocolate and cream on hand in case I needed to make some more, but really didn’t want to have to do that.